 What are the Symptoms of Whiplash?

 The symptoms of whiplash usually occur within 24 hours of an incident.
-Occasionally, it may take several days before the symptoms of whiplash appear and the symptoms may last for several weeks.
+Occasionally, it may take several days before the symptoms of whiplash appear and may last for several weeks.

 - Stiffness and pains at the neck

 - Headaches, especially at the base of the skull

 - Blurred vision

 - Constant fatigue

 Less Common Symptoms Associated with Whiplash

 - Difficult to concentrate and loss of memory